zulip/zulipbot/src/templates/fixCommitMessage.md

-Hello @[author], it seems like you have referenced an issue in your pull request, but you have not referenced that issue in your commit message(s).
+Hello @{author}, it seems like you have referenced an issue in your pull request, but you have not referenced that issue in your commit message(s).
 When you reference an issue in a commit message, it automatically closes the corresponding issue when the commit is merged.

-Please run `git commit --amend` in your command line client to amend your commit message description with `"Fixes #[issue number]”`.
+Please run `git commit --amend` in your command line client to amend your commit message description with `"Fixes #{issue number}”`.

 An example of a correctly-formatted commit:
 ```